sgraden/vpc/how-to-participate.md

 * [Instructions](how-to-verify-access.html) to verify access to the user interface, command line interface and APIs for the IBM Cloud Virtual Private Cloud Beta.
 * [Instructions](vpc-user-permissions.html) to verify or obtain the correct permissions, which must be granted by the master or primary user of your account.

+**Note:** You must be whitelisted additionally if you wish to participate in Beta for these features: VPN for VPC, WindowsOS for VPC, and LBaaS for VPC.

 ## General Overview of Steps